smkim-econ/smkim-econ.github.io/index.md

 author_profile: true
 ---

+Hello world!

+I am an aspiring environmental economist interested in climate change and environmental pollution, with broader interests in public economics and sustainable finance.
+I enjoy applying experimental and quasi-experimental methods to study these subjects.

-Hello!
-I am a third-year PhD student in the Sustainable Development program at Columbia University’s School of International and Public Affairs.
+I am currently a third-year Ph.D. student in Sustainable Development at Columbia University's School of International and Public Affairs (SIPA).
+Prior to my Ph.D., I received a MESc. in environmental and natural resource economics at Yale University.
+I graduated summa cum laude from Seoul National University, where I received a B.A. in economics.

-My primary research interests are in natural resources, with a focus on biodiversity and fisheries.

-Prior to joining Columbia, I worked as a Graduate Student Researcher in UCSD’s Environment and Policy Group where I worked on air pollution equity and wetlands restoration.

-I graduated Phi Beta Kappa and magna cum laude from UC San Diego where I received a BA in Economics-Public Policy, a BS in Environmental Systems, and a Master of Public Policy.

-In my free time, I enjoy playing the guitar, watching birds, and taking pictures!
-Nerdier hobbies include watching anime and playing Magic: The Gathering.
+In my free time, I enjoy traveling and listening to podcasts.